Braggiouy/single-epg-screen/README.md

 ## Technologies Used

 Project was generated entirely from scratch, without using any template, package nor starter pack.
-The following technologies were used :
+The following technologies were used:

 - React: JavaScript library for building user interfaces
 - Webpack: Module bundler for JavaScript applications